 Licensing and professional development are not two separate things but rather steps along the career pathway of becoming an early care and education professional.
 Licensing is the starting point – the minimal standard to be employed in a direct care position working directly with young children.
-The Career Pathways are designed to align with and support the North Dakota Department of Human Services childcare licensing rules.
-Career Pathways Category A training requirements are met when you complete the 15-hours of basic childcare training that is a licensing requirement in North Dakota.
-NOTE: To be placed in Career Pathways Category A, you must be at least 18-years of age and have completed a high school diploma or GED.
-The requirements for Category A placement must be met before an individual can advance to placement in Categories B – F.
+The Career Pathways are designed to align with and support the North Dakota Department of Health and Human Services childcare licensing rules.

 When you complete the required 15-hours of basic childcare training, you are already on your way with your professional development.
 This would be a good time to apply to become a member (PDF, 373.17 KB) of the Registry so that your professional development record will be a complete history of the efforts you are making to prepare for your career in early care and education.